 Rebecca Talmud is a Pediatric Physical Therapist with her own practice, Dinosaur Physical Therapy, based in Brooklyn, New York.
 She has a Doctoral Degree in Physical Therapy from New York University and works with children from birth to age 18.
 She enjoys working closely with children, their families and other professionals to ensure the best care for her clients.
 In her spare time she is a NY Giants fan who loves reading, writing, creating and spending time with her wonderful husband and adorable special needs French Bulldog.
-Learn more by visiting her business website (http://www.dinopt.com), checking out her blog (http://dinosaurpt.blogspot.com), or following her on Twitter (https://twitter.com/DinosaurPT).
+Learn more checking out her blog (http://blog.dinopt.com), liking her on Facebook (https://www.facebook.com/DinosaurPT), or following her on Twitter (https://twitter.com/DinosaurPT).

 . . . . .